-This is part of the Occupancy Bylaw, Article 9 Household Size.
+The minimum number of persons required for occupying each of the co-operative's unit types.
+See Occupancy Bylaw, Article 9 Household Size for details and about when the standards do not apply.
+These are minimums, not maximum number of people in a unit: maximum household size is determined by the City of Toronto Municipal Code.

-These are minimums, not maximum number of people in a unit.
-Maximum household size is determined by the City of Toronto Municipal Code, Property Standards, Occupancy Standards.
-The occupancy standards come are applied when members join waiting lists, are offered units, when some members or long-term guests move out.
+The occupancy standards are applied when members join waiting lists, are offered units, and when some members or long-term guests move out of a unit.